The technology sector is growing fast—like Usain Bolt fast. ⚡

 It also improves SEO optimization by helping your site rank for important keywords in your industry.

-(Plus, B2B companies can use Leafeeder to track page views—even visitors that don't fill out a form. 😉)
+(Plus, B2B companies can use Leafeeder to track page views—even companies that visit your website but don't fill out a form. 😉)

 6. Ask current customers for reviews

 Social proof is powerful.
 One study found that 88 percent of consumers trust user reviews just as much as personal recommendations.

 While this might not sound like a lead generation strategy, it definitely can be.

 Reviews from current customers build trust and increase inbound traffic to your website—and they can be the final push to turn an interested visitor into a potential customer.